benhammondmusic/littlecabin/README.md

 - **Week**: the unit of time a particular user or users has exclusive access to the property
 - **Postcard**: a social media post including a written note and an optional photograph

+#### Copy

+- **Title**: Little Cabin App
+- **Subtitle**: Securely share your family get-away
+- **Tagline**: Make Memories, Not Spreadsheets
+- **Summary**: Little Cabin is a...
+  - shared group calendar with permissions-based week swapping and selling
+  - micro social media network offering "postcards" (short note with a photo)
+  - collaborative "to-do" style list collecting requests from members on maintenance items, purchase ideas, or other helpful suggestions.
+Members can "agree" and upvote requests
+  - knowledge center with important information including legal trust information, weekly chores, dues schedule, contact info for local businesses and emergency protocols

 ### Tech

 - Python